Running lean, codes P0174 and P0171

 • 1,139 POSTS

 The easiest way to verify a concern with a vacuum leak is to monitor o2s11 and o2s21 sensor voltages while spraying certain parts of the intake.
-When the volts spike up, bingo!
-You've found it.
+When the volts spike up, bingo! you've found it.
 Just something that has worked for me.

-Wednesday, May 6th, 2020 AT 6:13 PM
+May 6, 2020 at 6:13 PM